ricolamchihin-afk/adaptive-trend-engine/README.md

-# Smart Grid — Conservative LONG readiness
+# Smart Grid: Conservative LONG readiness

 Phase 7.9 production-preparation console for the **Conservative LONG** candidate selected on 2026-08-21 HKT.
 This is a paper observation and disabled production